-In honor of Rare Disease Day on February 28, 2025, Pacific Northwest Research Institute is proud to host a scientific symposium in partnership with Seattle Children’s Research Institute and with participation from the University of Washington to celebrate the rich local network of rare disease researchers, clinicians, and patient advocates in Seattle.
+In honor of Rare Disease Day on February 28, 2025, Pacific Northwest Research Institute proudly hosted a scientific symposium in partnership with Seattle Children’s Research Institute and with participation from the University of Washington to celebrate the rich local network of rare disease researchers, clinicians, and patient advocates in Seattle.

 Rare Genetic Disease Research in Seattle and Beyond: Connections and Collaborations

-The purpose of the event is to introduce and unite Seattle-area research and national and international collaborations in rare disease research, share resources, discuss diagnosis to therapeutics—and ultimately, to connect technologists, physicians, and patient advocates for collaboration and networking.
-We will have a series of scientific talks and panels followed by an evening reception and poster session.
+The purpose of the event was to introduce and unite Seattle-area researchers with national and international collaborators in rare disease research, share resources, discuss diagnosis to therapeutics—and ultimately, to connect technologists, physicians, and patient advocates for collaboration and networking.
+The day included a series of scientific talks and panels followed by an evening reception and poster session.

 Agenda at a Glance

-Click the links below for full details, including speakers and talk titles, for each panel and session.
+Click the button below for full details, including speakers and talk titles, for each panel and session.

 8:45 am